AlexanderNapierski/xslt-library/README.md

 🎉 Welcome to my XSLT library 🎉

-Useful scripts and snippets here it is gathered for free.
+Here is a collection of useful scripts and snippets that are free of charge.

 # Getting Started